jupiny/ndic/README.md

 ''
 ```

-If your network connection is lost, you will get below message.
+If your network connection is lost, you will get below error message.

 ```
 >>> ndic.search('...')
-'Network connection is lost.
-Please check the connection to the Internet.'
+NdicConnectionError: Network connection is lost.
+Please check the connection to the Internet.
 ```

 ## Command Line Interface